Best Weighted Blankets: Overview

 The Calmforter (haha, get it?
 It’s a calming comforter) is a weighted blanket distributed by Platinum Health.
 This blanket comes as a full set, with both a weighted insert and a cover.
 This blanket was our medium priced one, costing about $180 on Amazon.
 They also sell them on the Platinum Health website.
 Be sure to check for current pricing, as we noticed it changes a bit on Amazon.

 The Calmforter only comes in one size and weight, which is 12 lb and 60” x 80”.
-This was the biggest blanket we tested, and it’s big enough to pretty much completely cover a queen size mattress.
 They believe this is the perfect weight, as they state, “Studies show that most users prefer a 12 lb blanket.”
 For kids, however, they recommend sleeping with half the blanket covering them until they get comfortable with the size.

 The Calmforter comes in a minky material that’s soft and plush, and comes in a variety of color combos kids will love like blue/green or pink/grey.
 We received the brown and cream combo (roasted coffee/chantilly cream, as the website labels it), but the cream was more of a butter yellow, just so you know.